kozistr/kozistr.github.io/_posts/about.md

 - Working as a full time.
 - Developed the card transaction category classification model.
-  - Transformer-based architecture.
-  - about 900 TPS on a single GPU.
+  - Transformer-based architecture, about `900 TPS` on a single GPU.
 - Developed the loan overdue prediction model (CSS model)

 #### _Machine Learning Researcher_, **Watcha**, **(2020.06.22 ~ 2021.12.03)**